section-engineering-education/engineering-education/content/articles/using-multiple-ssh-keys-for-multiple-github-accounts/index.md

 To clone the repositories, execute the below clone commands:

 #### Cloning personal repository
-Cloning your private projects, you use this command:
+For cloning your private project, you use this command:

 `git clone git@github.com:your-github-account/private-project-repo.git`

+Here, `your-github-account` will be the account username, and `private-project-repo` will be the name of the personal project's repository.

 #### Cloning work repository
-Cloning your company's projects, you will use this command:
+For cloning your company's project, you will use this command:

 `git clone git@github.myorganization.com:org-account/company-project-repo.git`

+Here, `your-github-account` will be the account username, and `company-project-repo` will be the name of the company project's repository.

 ### Conclusion
-To conclude, we have learned how to use multiple GitHub accounts using multiple SSH keys.
+To conclude, we have learned how to access multiple GitHub accounts using multiple SSH keys, at the same time.

 To summarize:
 - The reader has learned what SSH Keys are and how they work.